rizsotto/Bear/README.md

 Bear is a tool to generate compilation database for clang tooling.

-The [JSON compilation database][1] is used in clang project to provide information how a single compilation unit was compiled.
-If that information is available then it is easy to re-run the compilation with different compiler.
+The [JSON compilation database][1] is used in clang project to provide information how a single compilation unit was processed.
+When that is available then it is easy to re-run the compilation with different compiler.
 Or even more, it can re-run multiple of these compilation in one executable.
 (Look for clang tooling capabilities.)

-But to generate such compilation database is not easy, if the project is not using `cmake`, which generates this kind of file.
+One format of these compilation database, comming from `cmake`.
+Passing `-DCMAKE_EXPORT_COMPILE_COMMANDS=ON` to cmake generates `compile_commands.json` file into the current directory.

+When the project compiles with no cmake, but another build system, there is no free json file.
+Bear is a tool to generate such file during the build process.

-The concept behind `bear` is to exec the original build command and intercept the `exec` calls.
-To achive that `bear` uses `LD_PRELOAD` mechanism provided by GNU C library.
+The concept behind Bear is to exec the original build command and intercept the `exec` calls.
+To achive that Bear uses `LD_PRELOAD` mechanism provided by GNU C library.
 So it has two components: one is the library which defines the `exec` methods and used in every child processes, second is the executable which set the environment up to child processes.